andreagrioni/ag-codestories/vignettes/AG010_intro_atherosclerosis.md

-# Introduction to Atherosclerosis and PCSK9 Inhibitor Leqvio
+# Introduction to Atherosclerosis and PCSK9 Inhibitors

 Atherosclerosis is a leading cause of cardiovascular diseases worldwide.
 Understanding its pathophysiology and exploring innovative treatment options like PCSK9 inhibitors are crucial for advancing cardiovascular health.